danielbodnar/awesome-stars/BY-LANG.md

 - [shd101wyy/crossnote](https://github.com/shd101wyy/crossnote) - Powerful markdown tool
 - [dauxio/daux.io](https://github.com/dauxio/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer f
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet
+- [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
 - [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama